Generalized double bracket vector fields: Gradient nature of the generalized double bracket vector field

-{\begin{rem} \rm For a Riemannian metric $g$, all points in $M$ are $\M$-regular.
-In particular, the $\M$-distribution $\Im\sharp_{\M}$ coincides with the characteristic distribution of the Poisson manifold, hence it is integrable.
-On the other hand, in the case of a pseudo-Riemannian metric $g$ with signature, the integrability of this $\M$-distribution is not guaranteed. \end{rem}
+{\begin{rem} \rm For a Riemannian metric $g$, all points in $M$ are $\mathcal{M}$-regular.
+This implies that the $\mathcal{M}$-distribution $\Im\sharp_{\mathcal{M}}$ coincides with the characteristic distribution of the Poisson manifold, ensuring its integrability.
+In contrast, , for a pseudo-Riemannian metric $g$ with signature, the integrability of the $\mathcal{M}$-distribution is not guaranteed. \end{rem}